Inevitabby/notes/cs2400/markdown/05 - Generics.md

 > **`new T`{.java} is always wrong.**

 > **Type-Erasure**: The generic type gets removed when being returned.
+> - This happens at the bytecode level.

 > **Why**: Generics let us escape casting hell.
 > - It also looks nicer.